 Using the tool, product discovery on Amazon can be as niche as you want it to be.
 Want to sell electronics in a low-competition market?
 Is your goal to make at least $30,000 in profit?
 Using the right set of descriptive keywords, you can put the product discovery tool to work to find and compile a list of products that match your queries.

 2. Get some intel on the state of the market.
-The way consumers search for products on Amazon is almost exactly the way they search for information on a major search engine such as Google.
-This provides plenty of data to help you research and validate your product’s chances on the market, including price margins, revenue potential, sources of competition, and more.
+Consumers search for products on Amazon almost exactly how they search on a major search engine, like Google.
+This provides invaluable data to help you research and validate your product’s chances on the market.
+Examples include price margins, revenue potential, sources of competition, and more.

 Gather that intel by plugging your product into our Amazon Product Research tool and diving into past performance of similar products; average revenue spreads and historical market trends can help you determine how likely it is that your product meets your goals.
 Get the full picture before you make a final decision on what product to sell.

 3. Take a scientific approach to keyword research.
-As you research products and markets to dive into, keywords represent one of the most important sets of data you can utilize.
-Consumers use keywords to find what they want on Amazon, and keyword research can also help you determine what they’re looking for.
+As you research products and markets, keywords represent one of the most important sets of data you can utilize.
+Consumers use keywords to find what they want on Amazon, so keyword research can help you determine consumer demand.
 Our Amazon Keyword Research Tool helps you track the most relevant SEO activity for your product.

 Keep in mind that consumers search for products using a wide variety of terms.
-The research tool’s Market Relevancy Calculation filter will help you choose relevant keywords that fall squarely between high search volume and low to moderate competition (typically, that means items with at least 10,000 searches per month).
+The tool’s Market Relevancy Calculation filter helps you choose relevant keywords that fall between high search volume and low to moderate competition (typically, items with at least 10,000 searches/month).

 Now, you have a validated product and a healthy stack of keyword research in hand.
 You’re almost ready to put that research to the test!
 Circle back to the Amazon Product Research tool and strategize how you can use those keywords to maximum effect.
 That strategy will be important for optimizing your competitive advantage once you launch your product.